go-nacelle/config/README.md

 instances of the same configuration struct are registered but shouldn't get clashing defaults (e.g. a default listening port).

-Zubrin provides two tag modifiers which can be applied at configuration registration time.
+Two tag modifiers are provided which can be applied at configuration registration time.
 In the following, the configuration struct is loaded such that the environment variables used to hydrate the object are `Q_X`, `Q_Y`, `Q_Z`, `Q_W`, instead of `X`, `Y`, `Z`, and `W` the default value